svenjacobs/reveal/README.md

 There are two significant composables:

-First there is `RevealCanvas`, which is responsible for rendering the effect.
+First, there is `RevealCanvas`, which is responsible for rendering the effect.
 There should only be one `RevealCanvas` instance in the Compose hierarchy and it should be at a top or the topmost position of the tree in order to ensure that the effect is rendered "full screen" above all other elements.

-Second the `Reveal` composable is responsible for registration of and interaction with revealable items.
-There can be many `Reveal` instance and they have a direct relation to the `RevealCanvas` instance.
+Second, the `Reveal` composable is responsible for registration of and interaction with revealable items.
+There can be many `Reveal` instances and they have a direct relation to the `RevealCanvas` instance.
 Usually there should be at most one `Reveal` per "screen" of an application.

 ```kotlin